Skip navigation

 If a healthy diet does not prevent or treat your child's low iron level and anemia, your provider will likely recommend iron supplements for your child.
 These are taken by mouth.

 Do not give your child iron supplements or vitamins with iron without checking with your child's provider.
-The provider will prescribe the right kind of supplement for your child.
+Your provider will prescribe the right kind of supplement for your child.
 Too much iron in children can be toxic.
 Supplemental iron is usually prescribed to be taken by mouth, but may also be given intravenously (through a vein).

 Outlook (Prognosis)

 With treatment, the outcome is likely to be good.
 In most cases, the blood counts will return to normal in 2 to 3 months.
-It is important that the provider finds the cause of your child's iron deficiency.
+It is important that your provider finds the cause of your child's iron deficiency.

 Possible Complications